 If you’re hiring a cleaner for the first time, it can be tough to figure out whether or not your cleaner is doing a decent job.
-If you’ve got no benchmark for determining how efficient your cleaner is, we’ll attempt to run you through what a professional cleaner can do in two hours.
+If you’ve got no benchmark for determining how efficient your cleaner is, we’ll attempt to run you through what a professional cleaner should be able to do in two hours.

 Your cleaner is not magic